TideTrends/imessage-ai-bridge/README.md

 ## Disclaimer

 Automating web interfaces may violate terms of service.
-Use responsibly.
+Please be advised this can result in bans, rate limits, and more.
+I am not liable for anything you decide to do with this.